 Directive (EU) no. 517/2014 on fluorinated greenhouse gases, also known as the fluorinated gas directive, has been in force since January 1, 2015.

-Motors and complete systems from ebm-papst are made to satisfy the requirements of the European standard EN 60335-2-89 (household appliance standard) and so can safely be used for cooling applications in this sector.
-This is fully adequate for the majority of refrigerated display cases, as their cooling circuits work with the 150 g maximum refrigerant quantity set down by the standard.
+Motors and complete systems from ebm-papst are made to satisfy the requirements of the European standards EN 60335-2-24-and EN 60335-2-89 (household appliance standard) and so can safely be used for cooling applications in this sector.
+This is fully adequate for most refrigerated display cases, as their cooling circuits work with the maximum filling quantities in accordance with the standard (currently 150g A3 refrigerant).
 Using ATEX components makes no commercial sense in such cases.
 It is also not sufficient to just use a motor with an ATEX label.
 The entire fan must have the appropriate approval and the operator has to define an explosion hazard area.
 The latter is often particularly difficult to implement in supermarkets.
-In the case of high-capacity refrigeration circuits it may therefore be appropriate to split up the circuits.
-If that is not feasible, another practical energy-saving alternative does exist with which users can be on the safe side even with refrigerant quantities exceeding 150 g: ebm-papst can also offer fans with an energy-saving motor with ATEX approval II 3G nA IIA T4.
-The fans are conform to the ATEX standard EN 60079 and are therefore also authorized for use in large refrigerated display cases as well as composite and cascade systems.